Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Program brochures are published 3 times a year and available in PDF format online only.

-Please mail completed registration forms to the Town Clerk's office at the Victor Town Hall, 85 East Main Street, Victor, NY 14564.
+Please mail completed registration forms to the P&R Department at 7891 Lehigh Crossing, Victor, NY 14564.

 Always contact the appropriate town or village agency to determine if you need a permit before you begin work.
 You are required to obtain permits for new construction, remodeling, sheds, pools, decks, pole barns, and fences; and in some instances driveway construction.